 You can also use the accumulated cash value to pay your premiums.
-It could, however, reduce your death benefit by a certain extent.
+It could, however, reduce your death benefit to a certain extent.

-It is a no-lapse universal life policy which is designed for the purpose of wealth transfer.
+It is a no-lapse universal life policy that is designed for the purpose of wealth transfer.

 The key features include:No Lapse Guarantee

-The policy comes with a no lapse guarantee.
-At the time of issuing the policy, the company gives you an illustration containing a wide range of information – what the company guarantees to pay, what kind of benefits you and your beneficiaries are likely to receive, the premium you have to pay, and the withdrawals and loans you are allowed to take.
+The policy comes with a no-lapse guarantee.
+At the time of issuing the policy, the company gives you an illustration containing a wide range of information – what the company guarantees to pay, what kind of benefits you and your beneficiaries are likely to receive, the premium you have to pay, and withdrawals and loans you are allowed to take.

 As long as you maintain the guidelines given in the illustration – especially with respect to the amount of premium you have to pay and the scheduled withdrawals and loans you are allowed to take – your policy will not lapse.

-This is irrespective of the changes in interest rate, market conditions, performance of the company, and other factors.Cash Value
+This is irrespective of the changes in interest rates, market conditions, the performance of the company, and other factors.Cash Value

-The policy accumulates cash value at a fixed rate (which is determined by the company) throughout the coverage period.
-It is, however, not sagacious to make withdrawals or take out loans in an indiscriminate manner, since it could reduce your death benefit or eliminate the no-lapse guarantee altogether.
+The cash value grows at a fixed-rate (which is determined by the company) throughout the life of the policy.
+It is, however, not wise to make withdrawals or take out loans in an indiscriminate manner, since it could reduce your death benefit or eliminate the no-lapse guarantee altogether.